amitashukla/w4111.github.io/syllabus.md

   This course is intended for both Computer Science majors as well as non-majors.

+If you have used Java before, then use [this Java2Python tutorial](./java2python.md) that we have written to see how Java concepts transfer into Python concepts.
+It also contains links to useful tutorials.

 #### Programming Resources

 * See our [Java to Python Quick Guide](./java2python.md)